Tangent $\infty$-categories and Goodwillie calculus

 \subsection{Tangent categories}

-The task of providing a categorical framework for the tangent bundle construction on manifolds was first carried out by Rosick\'{y} in~\cite{rosicky:1984}.
-In that work, he describes various structure that can be built on the tangent bundle functor
+A categorical framework for the tangent bundle construction on smooth manifolds was first provided by Rosick\'{y} in~\cite{rosicky:1984}.
+In that work, he describes various structures that can be built on the tangent bundle functor

 where $\Mfld$ denotes the category of smooth manifolds and smooth maps.
-Of course there is a natural transformation $p: T \to \mathrm{Id}$ that provides the tangent bundle projection maps.
+Of course, there is a natural transformation $p: T \to \mathrm{Id}$ that provides the tangent bundle projection maps.
 There are also natural transformations $0: \mathrm{Id} \to T$, given by the zero section for each tangent bundle, and $+: T \times_{\mathrm{Id}} T \to T$, capturing the additive structure of those vector bundles.

-Rosick\'{y}'s work was largely unused until resurrected by Cockett and Cruttwell~\cite{cockett/cruttwell:2014} in 2014 in order to describe connections between calculus on manifolds and structures appearing in logic and computer science, such as the differential $\lambda$-calculus~\cite{ehrhard/regnier:2003}.
-Cockett and Cruttwell define a tangent structure on a category $\bcat{X}$ to consist of an endofunctor $T: \bcat{X} \to \bcat{X}$ together with five natural transformations: \begin{itemize} \item the \emph{projection} $p: T \to \mathrm{Id}$ \item the \emph{zero section} $0: \mathrm{Id} \to T$ \item the \emph{addition} $+: T \times_{\mathrm{Id}} T \to T$ \item the \emph{flip} $c: T^2 \to T^2$ \item the \emph{vertical lift} $\ell: T \to T^2$ \end{itemize} for which a large collection of diagrams are required to commute.
+Rosick\'{y}'s work was largely unused until resurrected in 2014 by Cockett and Cruttwell~\cite{cockett/cruttwell:2014} in order to describe connections between calculus on manifolds and structures appearing in logic and computer science, such as the differential $\lambda$-calculus of Ehrhard and Regnier~\cite{ehrhard/regnier:2003}.
+Cockett and Cruttwell define a tangent structure on a category $\bcat{X}$ to consist of an endofunctor $T: \bcat{X} \to \bcat{X}$ together with five natural transformations: \begin{itemize} \item the \emph{projection} $p: T \to \mathrm{Id}$ \item the \emph{zero section} $0: \mathrm{Id} \to T$ \item the \emph{addition} $+: T \times_{\mathrm{Id}} T \to T$ \item the \emph{flip} $c: T^2 \to T^2$ \item the \emph{vertical lift} $\ell: T \to T^2$ \end{itemize} for which there is a large collection of diagrams that are required to commute.
 As indicated above, the first three of these natural transformations make $TM$ into a bundle of commutative monoids over $M$, for any object $M \in \bcat{X}$.\footnote{In Rosick\'{y}'s original work, the addition map was required to have fibrewise negatives so that $TM$ is a bundle of abelian groups.
-Cockett and Cruttwell relaxed that conditions, and we will take full advantage of this relaxation since Lurie's tangent bundle does not admit negatives.} The maps $c$ and $\ell$ express aspects of the `double' tangent bundle $T^2M = T(TM)$ that are inspired by the case of smooth manifolds: its symmetry in the two tangent directions, and a canonical way of `lifting' tangent vectors to the double tangent bundle.
+Cockett and Cruttwell relaxed that condition, and we take full advantage of this relaxation since Lurie's tangent bundle does not admit negatives in that sense.} The maps $c$ and $\ell$ express aspects of the `double' tangent bundle $T^2M = T(TM)$ that are inspired by the case of smooth manifolds: its symmetry in the two tangent directions and a canonical way of `lifting' tangent vectors to the double tangent bundle.